royaltm/spectrusty-tutorial/step5.md

 }
 ```

 Its signature has changed and the more elaborate constraint is needed as we are now using a generic `U` type instead of `UlaPAL` struct.
 Next, we have to make room for the audio frames in the `blep` buffer.
 Different chipsets can have different number of cycles per frame, and so the duration of the single frame can change.
-Lastly, we need to add a way to pass keyboard events to the 128 keypad.
+Lastly, we need to add a way to pass keyboard events to the [128 keypad][SerialKeypad].

 A few methods in `ZxSpectrum` implementation only changes slightly and we have a new method: `update_keypad128_keys`.
 The signature of course reflects the changes: